ThePJB/graphics-backend-test/README.md

 now it just needs bloom pass and tone mapping

 cheap gaussian with that dual fuckin filter downsample thing or what

+seems also black on laptop not sure y